-I've got to come up with a list of 10 tips on how to inject pace into lessons
+I've got to come up with a list of 10 tips on how to inject pace into lessons.
+Any suggestions?

 A. 1.
 Set clear time limits and expectations for each activity.